Tap Below to Call

 I am honest, professional and affordable and I am rated 5 stars on Google, Yelp and Facebook.
 Call me at (407) 341-3449 or at the Sanford location at (407) 430-6195.
 I specialize in sprinkler repair in Sanford FL

-Lake Mary Sprinklers is a lawn sprinkler irrigation system repair company that services the greater Seminole County area providing repairs and locates to valves, rotator and spray heads, timers and any other type of water saving repairs.
+Lake Mary Sprinklers is a lawn sprinkler irrigation system repair company that services the greater Seminole County area providing repairs and locates to valves, rotator and spray heads, timers, backflows, system design and any other type of water saving repairs.
+If you like I’ll help you DIY.

 Orlando Florida receives plenty of rain during the summer months, but fall, winter, and early spring can be fairly dry.
 A good rain storm can delay the need of running your sprinkler system for up to a couple of weeks.